micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/Micro_XRCE-DDS/index.md

 Indeed, in contrast to other IoT middleware such as MQTT and CoaP, which work over only a particular transport layer, XRCE supports multiple transport protocols natively.
 In particular, the latest version of Micro XRCE-DDS support: **UDP**, **TCP** and a custom **Serial** transport protocol.

-Apart from this, Micro XRCE-DDS has a transport interface for both Agent and Client which allows to implement custom transport in an straightforward manner.
+Apart from this, Micro XRCE-DDS has a transport interface for both Agent and Client which allows to implement custom transports in a straightforward manner.
 This makes the port of Micro XRCE-DDS to different platforms and the addition of new transports a seamless task that any user can undertake.

 ### Multi-Platform Support